 So, here is a list of things you can do to keep ants off your plant –

 - The first thing you must do is hose your entire plant with a steady stream of water.
 Ensure you shower the entire plant well and check each part of the plant thoroughly.

-- Mix half cup sugar and half cup water with ½ tablespoon of Borax and place this mixture around the base of the plant.
+- Mix half a cup of sugar and half a cup of water with ½ tablespoon of Borax and place this mixture around the base of the plant.
 This bait will attract ants, drawing their attention away from the cacti.

 - To prevent the chances of recurrence, change the soil of the cacti and disinfect its pot.